tomasz-wiszkowski/c-raidxpert-dkms/README.md

 sudo dpkg -i ../rcraid-dkms-*.deb
 ```

-NOTE: This is experimental.
-This may not work well.
-Be prepared that this may
-render your system non-bootable.
+NOTE: While this seems to work, it is highly experimental.

+Be prepared that this may render your system non-bootable.
 Have a way to revert.
-Normally this means
+Normally this means booting unmodified kernel, or perhaps
-booting unmodified kernel, or perhaps the previously installed kernel.
+the previously installed kernel.

+One thing I've noticed is that this makes `cryptswap` fail to setup.
+Consider
+disabling the `cryptswap` entry in your `/etc/fstab` file ahead of rebooting
+your system.

 ### On demand.